Cher: 1971–1974: Television stardom and first musical comeback

 In 1972, Cher released the all-ballad album Foxy Lady, demonstrating the evolution of her vocal abilities, according to Bego.
 Following its release, Garrett quit as producer after disagreeing with Sonny about the kind of material Cher should record.
 At Sonny's insistence, Cher released the standards album Bittersweet White Light (1973), which was commercially unsuccessful.
 Later that year, lyricist Mary Dean brought Garrett "Half-Breed", a song about the daughter of a Cherokee mother and a white father, which she had written for Cher.
 Although no longer working with her, Garrett believed the song was a perfect fit and held onto it until Cher dismissed Sonny as producer and rejoined him.
 "Half-Breed" became the title track of her 10th studio album and her third US number-one single.
 Both the album and the single were certified gold by the RIAA.

 Cher's next single, "Dark Lady", was released in December 1973 as the lead single from her 11th studio album, Dark Lady (1974).
 It became her second consecutive and fourth overall number-one on the Billboard Hot 100, tying her with Rosemary Clooney, Patti Page and Connie Francis for the most number-one singles by a female solo artist in US history at the time.
-(Note: Some sources credit Cher as the female solo artist with the most US Billboard Hot 100 number-one singles by the time she released "Dark Lady" in 1974—counting Sonny & Cher's "I Got You Babe" as her first number one.
+(Note: Some sources credit Cher as the female solo artist with the most US Billboard Hot 100 number-one singles by the time she topped the chart with "Dark Lady" in 1974—counting Sonny & Cher's "I Got You Babe" as her first number one.
 This claim likely stems from Billboards current rules, which credit a song to a solo artist if their name appears in the official billing.
-Billboards reporting in 1974 did not include "I Got You Babe" among Cher's solo number ones, suggesting that the current rules did not apply at the time and are not applied retroactively.)
-Later that year, she released a Greatest Hits album that, according to Billboard, proved her to be "one of the most consistent hitmakers of the past five years", as well as a "proven superstar who always sells records".
+Billboards reporting in 1974 did not include "I Got You Babe" among Cher's solo number ones, suggesting that the current rules were not in effect at the time.)
+In 1974, she released a Greatest Hits album that, according to Billboard, proved her to be "one of the most consistent hitmakers of the past five years", as well as a "proven superstar who always sells records".

-Between 1971 and 1973, Sonny & Cher's recording career was revived with four albums released under Kapp Records and MCA Records: Sonny & Cher Live (1971), All I Ever Need Is You (1972)—which contains the US top-ten singles "All I Ever Need Is You" and "A Cowboy's Work Is Never Done"—Mama Was a Rock and Roll Singer, Papa Used to Write All Her Songs (1973) and Live in Las Vegas Vol. 2 (1973).
-Cher later commented that her tight schedule during this period required her to record entire albums in just a few days while also touring and filming The Sonny & Cher Comedy Hour.
+Between 1971 and 1973, Sonny & Cher's recording career was revived with four albums released under Kapp and MCA Records: Sonny & Cher Live (1971), All I Ever Need Is You (1972)—with the US top-ten singles "All I Ever Need Is You" and "A Cowboy's Work Is Never Done"—Mama Was a Rock and Roll Singer, Papa Used to Write All Her Songs (1973) and Live in Las Vegas Vol. 2 (1973).
+Cher later commented that her tight schedule required her to record entire albums in a few days while also touring and filming their TV show.